Lenka

-Lenka Kripac (born 19 March 1978) is an Australian singer-songwriter and actress best known for her song "The Show", from her debut album, Lenka.
-"The Show" has been used in numerous advertisements, most notably for Old Navy, as well as the Nickelodeon film Angus, Thongs and Perfect Snogging and the 2011 film Moneyball.
-Her song "Everything at Once" was used in a Windows 8 television advertisement and in a Disney Studio All Access commercial.
-Her fifth studio album, Attune, was released in 2017.
+Lenka Eden Kripac (born 19 March 1978) is an Australian singer-songwriter and actress Czech nationality.
+She is best known for her 2008 single "The Show", which has been used in several advertisements for Old Navy, as well as the Nickelodeon film Angus, Thongs and Perfect Snogging and the 2011 film Moneyball.
+Her 2012 song "Everything at Once" was used in a Windows 8 television advertisement and a Disney Studio All Access commercial.

 Early life

-The daughter of Czech-born jazz trumpet musician, Jiří Křipač and Australian schoolteacher, Eden, Lenka was raised in the Australian coastal town of Bega until age seven, when her family moved to Sydney, where she received her schooling, acting and music training, and started to work as a highly regarded theatre actress and later musician.
+The daughter of Czechoslovak jazz trumpet musician Jiří Křipač and an Australian schoolteacher Eden, Lenka was born on 19 March 1978 and was raised in the Australian coastal town of Bega until age seven, when her family moved to Sydney.
+There she received her schooling, acting and music training, and started to work as a highly regarded theatre actress and later musician.

 Career

-2008–2012: Beginnings and self-titled debut album
+1994–2007: Early years

 As a teenager, Lenka studied acting at the Australian Theatre for Young People, where she trained with actress Cate Blanchett.
 Lenka starred in the Australian ABC-TV drama series GP as Vesna Kapek in the 1990s.
 She also hosted Cheez TV and has guest starred in other Australian TV series, including Home and Away, Wildside, Head Start, and Spellbinder.
 She appeared in Australian feature films The Dish and Lost Things, as well as in theatre productions.
-Lenka provided the vocals for 2 tracks on Paul Mac's 2005 album Panic Room.
-As Lenka Kripac, she was a member of the Australian electronic-rock crossover band Decoder Ring for two of their albums.
+Lenka provided the vocals for two tracks on Paul Mac's 2005 album Panic Room, including its title track.
+She also served a member of the Australian electronic-rock crossover band Decoder Ring for two of their albums between 2004 and 2005.
 She then moved to California in 2007.